 At the same time, there are a few important things to keep in mind about a seller network, not the least of which is pricing.
 How can you ensure that your merchant partners aren’t underselling your brand?

-Enter a Minimum Advertised Price (MAP) policy, a guideline that encourages sellers to remain on target with your company’s pricing.
+Enter a Minimum Advertised Price (MAP) policy, that encourages sellers to remain on target with your company’s pricing.

 A MAP for your sellers